tibetan-nlp/annodoc/index.md

 participate in the necessary dependency relations.
 Given that Tibetan's word-order is extremely flexible, it would be difficult to know where to put such empty elements, if one was inclined to use them.
-A simpler solution - and the one we adopt - is to attach an attribute to the verb which states how many and what types of arguments it has.
+A simpler solution - and the one we adopt - is to attach an attribute to the verb that states which arguments it has.
 Hover over any of the verbs in the examples on this page and you will see this attribute.

 ## Multiword expressions